rehierl/abstract-properties/12-x-doctree-traversal/12-2-default-pre-order/1-1-apply-the-rule.md

 If `lc` has no child in the unordered doctree (i.e. a leaf), then `lc` is also a leaf in the ordered doctree (i.e. no subsequent sibling and no child).
-The pre-order rule therefore has the effect of turning a leaf node into a node that is a parent and therefore **no longer a leaf**.
+The pre-order rule therefore has the effect of turning a leaf into a node that is a parent and therefore **no longer a leaf**.

-If `lc` has a child in the unordered doctree (i.e. a parent), then it remains to be a parent that has `ns` as its next sibling.
+If `lc` has a child in the unordered doctree (i.e. a parent), then `lc` remains to be a parent that has `ns` as its next sibling.
 The pre-order rule therefore also applies to `lc`, which will insert its child nodes as siblings in between `lc` and `ns`.
 Because of that, the first child of `lc` will become the node's